madhavpandey33/understanding-kubernetes/exercises/replicaset/REPLICASET.md

 It's main purpose is to maintain a stable set of replica Pods running at any given time.

-Some of the commands that are used here to create and explore PODS are:
+Some of the commands that are used here to create and explore ReplicaSet are:

 - Create ReplicaSet